 A Practical Example

-Suppose your team struggles with switching play — moving the ball from one side of the field to the other to exploit space.
+Suppose your team struggles with switching play, moving the ball from one side of the field to the other to exploit space.
 Here are two approaches:

 Generic drill approach: Athletes line up on one side.
 They pass the ball across the field to a teammate on the other side.
 Repeat.
 High technical repetition, zero game relevance.

 CLA approach: Set up a 4v4 game on a wide, shallow field (40 meters wide by 20 meters deep) with two mini-goals on each end line.
 The width of the field and the spread of targets naturally invite switching.
 Add a rule: you cannot score on the same goal twice in a row.
-Now switching is not just possible — it is necessary.
+Now switching is not just possible.
+It is necessary.
 Athletes practice the skill in context, with defenders, with decisions, and with real motivation.

 When Simple Drills Are Appropriate